The contract period is one of the most critical provisions in any agreement because it determines the length of your business engagement.

 Since you’ll need to update a previous contract after the original contract execution, you’ll need to set up a system that makes this process a breeze.

-When you’re organized, contract renewals won’t feel overwhelming to the point of avoiding.
+When you’re organized, contract renewals won’t feel overwhelming to the point of avoidance.

 But why participate in contract management?

-According to Aberdeen Group, businesses that participate in contract management are:
+According to the Aberdeen Group, businesses that participate in contract management are:

 • More likely to manage their contract costs